timothe/tailscale/README.md

 ## Cost safety

-* The plan uses **e2-micro** which is typically covered by Google Cloud Free Tier in certain US regions.
+* The plan uses **e2-micro** which is covered by Google Cloud Free Tier in certain US regions.
-* Verify eligible regions in the billing console, then run `terraform destroy` when done.
+* I checked the eligible regions in the billing console, then I'm making sure to run `terraform destroy` when done.

 ## Repo structure